anqorithm/Saudi-CERT-API/README.md

 ## Contact Me

-Feel free to contact me, using linkedin or my email anqorithm@gmail.com
+Feel free to open a PR & contact me, using linkedin or my email anqorithm@gmail.com